whatisnuclear/website/thorium-myths.md

 <hr/>

 <a name="myth1"></a>
-## Thorium Misconception #1: Development of Thorium-based molten salt reactors got canceled because they couldn&rsquo;t make bombs!
+## Thorium Misconception #1: Development of Thorium-based molten salt reactors got canceled because they couldn't make bombs!
 <span class="pull-right"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>
 Quite False.
-Not only can they be used to make bombs (see Misconception #3), but they also were not canceled for any weapons-related reason.
+Not only can they technically (but with much difficulty!) be used to make bombs (see Misconception #3), but they also were not canceled for any weapons-related reason.
 One of the most lucid descriptions of what happened to molten salt reactors like the LFTR can be found on page 49 of WASH-1222 [1].
 There, they describe a few privately-funded working group studies of the MSBR, including the Molten Salt Breeder Reactor Associates (consisting of the engineering firm Black &amp; Veatch and five midwestern utilities) and the Molten Salt Group, headed by Ebasco Services, Inc. (with 5 other industrial firms and fifteen utilities involved).
 These groups concluded that the MSBR (basically the LFTR) is attractive and potentially cheaper than LWRs.
 They said that a demonstration plant is warranted, but the performance cannot be predicted with confidence.
 Then, a list of factors that limit industrial involvement is given.
 They include (verbatim):

 * The existing major industrial and utility commitments to the LWR, HTGR, and LMFBR.
 * The lack of incentive for industrial investment in supplying fuel cycle services, such as those